GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Proposed Multi-View Latent Code Learning

-As shown in Fig. \ref{TC6}, the latent code extraction step compresses the spatio-temporal EPI to a latent vector $Z$, which is critical to reconstruct the intermediate viewpoint.
-In this work, we achieve this with Fully Convolutional Network (FCN) for its high capability of learning data distribution with a compact feature size.
-With input images at different resolutions, the network can extract various features as the latent code which is further utilized to reconstruct intermediate viewpoint with high visual quality.
-We also empirically adjust the kernel size and stride of convolution in FCN, in order to extract more accurate latent code to represent the original image.
+\textbf{Latent code extraction.} As shown in Fig. \ref{TC6}, the latent code extraction step transforms the spatio-temproal EPI to a latent vector $Z$, which is critical to reconstruct the intermediate viewpoint.
+In order to obtain more accurate latent code with low bitrates, we use latent code extraction module to remove the redundant information at the encoder end.
+Through iterative training of the whole network, the module extracts latent code from the spatio-temporal EPI based on a trade-off between the quality of the reconstructed EPI and the bitrates.
+In this work, we achieve this with Fully Convolutional Network (FCN) due to its capacity to effectively learn data distribution with a compact feature size.

-For the encoder network, its input and output are the spatio-temporal EPIs and latent codes of intermediate viewpoints, respectively.
-The encoder network includes 1 convolutional layer, 4 residual blocks and another 2 convolutional layers.
+For the extraction module, its input and output are the spatio-temporal EPIs and latent code of intermediate viewpoint, respectively.
+The extraction network includes 1 convolutional layer, 4 residual blocks and another 2 convolutional layers.
 Each residual block includes 2 convolutional layers, 2 Bach Normalization (BN) layers, a Rectified Linear Unit (ReLU) function and an elementwise sum.
 The residual blocks are connected with skip connections and elementwise sum, in order to ensemble diverse feature information that benefits the visual quality of viewpoint reconstruction.
-All convolutions except the last employ a convolution stride of 3.
-As a result, the final output of encoder is with a dimension of $8K/3\times N/3\times3L$.

-The bitrates of latent code are further reduced by a uniform quantizer $q$.
-Let the number of levels be $T$, then $Z$ is quantized into $T$-level$\{ c_1,...,c_T \}\subset \mathbb{R}$.
-Statistical results show a range of [-1,1] of latent code before quantization and experimental results indicates an optimal quantization stepsize of $2/(9\times 10^4)$.
-Therefore, we set $T=9\times 10^4$ in this work.
-At the receiver end, the latent code is then reobtained by an inverse quantization.
-Given a quantized level $c_j$, the reconstructed latent code can be easily calculated as:

-For ease of backpropagation during training, Equation \eqref{quanti} should be differentiable.
-Here we utilize a relaxation of $q$ by replacing Equation \eqref{quanti} with a differentiable softening formula:

-where $\sigma > 0$ indicates a distance weight parameter that a higher $\sigma$ indicates a more accurate approximation of $\hat Z$.
+As a result, the final output of extraction is with a dimension of $8$K$/3 \times N \times3L$ due to we only need the latent code of intermediate viewpoint.
+As shown in Fig.\ref{vis}, the latent code contains structural information of intermediate viewpoint, which can be used as a priori information of the GAN network to guide the generator $G$ to reconstruct the intermediate viewpoint.

+\textbf{Latent code compression.} For the compression module $C$, we employ an auto-encoder with three downsampling layers and three upsampling layers that are implemented with convolutions and deconvolutions, respectively.
+The extracted latent code $Z$ will be compressed and quantized as a compact representation $\bar{Z}^c$, and then reconstructed as $\hat{Z}$.